KevinJordan777/azure-network-protocols/README.md

 Set the following permissions (share the folder) for the “Domain Users” group: Folder:

   “read-access”, Group: “Domain Users”, Permission: “Read”

+  Normal domain users are granted permission to only read from the "read-access" group.
 </p>
 <br />